skeeto/w64devkit/README.md

 portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

-I'd love to include Git, but unfortunately Git's build system is a disaster and doesn't support cross-compilation.
-It's also got weird dependencies like Perl.
-Git may be a fantastic and wonderful tool, but it's also kind of a mess.
+I'd love to include Git, but unfortunately Git's build system doesn't quite support cross-compilation, and it's hostile to installation-free .zip distribution (lots of symlinks).

 It would be nice to have a better shell like Bash.
-BusyBox's ash is limited, and the Windows port is even more limited and quite quirky.
+BusyBox's ash is limited, and the Windows port is quirky even more limited.
+Unfortunately, neither Bash nor Zsh have native Windows support.
-Unfortunately Bash's build system is a total mess and does not support cross-compilation.

-Emacs does not support cross-compilation, particularly due to its [fragile dumper][dumper].
-There has been a "portable dumper" in the works for years that, once stable, may eventually resolve this issue.
-Even then, the parts of the build system that target Windows needlessly assumes a very specific environment (msys), and much of [Emacs' source very brittle][fpending].
-Besides all that, Emacs is *huge* and including it would triple the size of the distribution.
-So Emacs will not be included.

 What about sanitizer support?
 That would be fantastic, but unfortunately libsanitizer [has not yet been ported from MSVC to Mingw-w64][san]